 Parameter Estimation of Tidally-Deformed White Dwarf Binaries with LISA

-Anderson, Nick, Department of Astronomy, University of Virginia
+Anderson, Nick, Astronomy, University of Virginia

 Yagi, Kento, AS-Physics, University of Virginia